bbauska/zombiePolitics/README.md

-erties are already at risk and how the current call for national safety might work to fiirther a different type of terrorism, one not marked by bombs and explosions, but by state-supported repression, the elimination of dissent, and the death of both the reality and promise of democracy.
+erties are already at risk and how the current call for national safety might work to fiirther a different type of terrorism, one not marked by bombs and explosions, but by state-supported repression, the elimination of dissent, and the death of both the reality and promise of democracy.</p>

-At this time of national crisis, we need to recognize that the current econom­ ic recession cannot be understood apart from the crisis of democracy itself lt is all the more crucial, therefore, to recognize in a post~Gi1ded Age moment that those public spaces that traditionally have offered forums for debating norms, critically
+<p>At this time of national crisis, we need to recognize that the current econom­
+ic recession cannot be understood apart from the crisis of democracy itself lt is all the more crucial, therefore, to recognize in a post~Gi1ded Age moment that those public spaces that traditionally have offered forums for debating norms, critically